Lakeway MUD Mandatory 'Stage 3' ONE DAY Water Restrictions AUGUST 1, 2013

-Due to dangerously low lake levels, extreme drought conditions, and high water use, in accordance with the Lakeway Municipal Utility District Drought Contingency Plan.
+Due to dangerously low lake levels, severe drought conditions, and high water use, and in accordance with the Lakeway Municipal Utility District Drought Contingency Plan:

-Irrigate outdoors using an in-ground irrigation system or hose-end sprinkler no more than TWICE per week and only during scheduled days and times as indicated below:
+Irrigate outdoors using an in-ground irrigation system or hose-end sprinkler no more than ONCE per week and only during scheduled days and times as indicated below:

 Note – this schedule is NOT the same as City of Austin’s.